 Before embarking on the mission, the AQ cell posed for a picture with signs next to their finished covert SVBIED, displaying their self-imposed name “The Martyr Dandani Brigade”.
-Turki Nasir al-Dandani was an al-Qaeda commander in Saudi Arabia that died in a manhunt in July 2003 following the Riyadh compound bombings in May.
+The group’s name stems from Turki Nasir al-Dandani, who was an al-Qaeda commander in Saudi Arabia that died in a manhunt in July 2003 following the Riyadh compound bombings in May of the same year.

-It’s highly likely that all AQ fighters participating in the November 8 SVBIED attack wore Saudi Army fatigues in order to blend in with normal soldiers and facilitate passing through checkpoints.
+It’s possible that the AQ fighters participating in the November 8 SVBIED attack wore Saudi Army fatigues in order to blend in with normal soldiers and facilitate passing through checkpoints.
 On November 8, the covert SVBIED detonated right outside the al-Mohaya housing compound in Laban Valley, West of Riyadh – causing 17 deaths and 122 injuries.

 April 21, 2004 SVBIED attack on Traffic police HQ in Riyadh